Kaspar-Holding/SFP-ROA/README.md

 - Pagination was implemented.
 - Colors assignment was done.
 - Lump Sum, Commission and Monthly Premium were moved to Review Document
+- Referred Cases Statuses were updated on Dashboard
 - Working Filters for Insights and Compliance Management
 - Deployment on Staging